-Programmatic reports and financial reports are required from grantees on a quarterly and/or monthly basis detailing the fiscal and program activity that occurred previously.
+Programmatic reports and financial reports are required from grantees on a quarterly basis detailing the fiscal and program activity that occurred for the preceding period.
+A grant recipient shall file a programmatic report, fiscal report, and a quarterly performance report spreadsheet each quarter.
+Additionally, specified monitoring documents will be required on a monthly or annual basis.

-Each month grantees shall submit a Financial Report.
-Each quarter, grantees shall submit a Progress Report and a Quarterly Performance Spreadsheet.
 Reports shall be submitted on prescribed forms required by the Commission and shall be submitted through the Kentucky Justice and Public Safety Cabinet's Electronic Grant Management System (IGX).